OsirisML/OsirisML/README.md

 Replicating section 5.2 with xgboost saw an Accuracy score of 74.38% with an F1 Score of 75.48%

-To create the appropriate labels use tcpdump to separate the source IP addresses into 13 separate pcap files, then run the label generation script provided in the paper above.
+To create the appropriate labels use tcpdump to separate the source IP addresses into 13 separate `.pcap` files, then run the label generation script provided in the paper above.

 Here is the table provided by University of New Brunswick:
 - Web server 16 Public: 192.168.10.50, 205.174.165.68